LizzyFox-code/BrgContainer/README.md

 ## Samples
  - **Hello World** is a simple sample.
 It shows how to create the Brg Container and change data for each instance in a Job.
+ - **CreateBRG** is a simple sample that shows how to create a BRG Container instance.

 ## Usage
 #### Create the BatchRendererGroupContainer